fiannaca/dropbox-migration-tool/README.md

     **Optional Flags:**
     *   `--test_run`: Migrates the first 10 files, pausing for confirmation after each one.
     *   `--interactive`: Prompts for confirmation before migrating each folder.
+    *   `--src <path>`: Specifies a source directory in Dropbox.
+Only the contents of this directory will be migrated.
+    *   `--dest <path>`: Specifies a destination directory in Google Drive.
+Files will be migrated to this directory, preserving the source directory structure.